crandylb/small/README.txt

-  scan           testing prescan with libs1 and lex testscan       comprehensive test of lex, symacc, initsym and scan lib              a library for Small programs libsrc		 source files for lib symacc           symbol table access module runoff	         paper and listings for 1981 Small Runoff SmallPocketGuide.odt A brief summary of Small and Mill for handy
+  scan           testing prescan with libs1 and lex testscan       comprehensive test of lex, symacc, initsym and scan lib              a library for Small programs libsc            a library of modules for the Small compiler libsrc		 source files for lib and libsc symacc           symbol table access module runoff	         paper and listings for 1981 Small Runoff SmallPocketGuide.odt A brief summary of Small and Mill for handy